pollonegro/Lan-Dropbox/README.md

     INTRODUCTION

       Defined as penetration testing “drop box”.
-Can be inconspicuously plugged into a network and provide the penetration tester remote access to that network.
-      It’s made up of a portable router running OpenWrt piggy-backed onto a battery pack.
+Multiples functions.

     Key Features:

-      Integrated Wired and Wireless connections
-      Once plugged into a target network, can establish an SSH tunnel through the target network, or can be accessed by wifi.
+      Integrated Wired and Wireless connections + 4GB storage Can establish an SSH tunnel through the target network, or can be accessed by wifi.
       Can be configured as a wifi sniffer and logger (Wardriving) Low power consumption, no need to find a power outlet during the pen test.
       Multiple PenTesting Tools included (tcpdump, nbtscan, netcat, nmap, kismet, karma, snort, aircrack-ng, ettercap-ng..